MicrosoftDocs/win32/desktop-src/wic/-wic-howwicworks.md

 Also, metadata enumeration services for an encoder include iterating through the metadata blocks to be written, and invoking the appropriate metadata writers to serialize the metadata to disk.

-These interfaces are described in detail in the section on [Implementing a WIC-Enabled Encoder](-wic-implementingwicencoder.md).
+These interfaces are described in detail in the section on [Implementing a WIC-enabled encoder](-wic-implementingwicencoder.md).

 ## The lifetime of a codec